Biochemistry

 BCH377H1 - Biochemistry Laboratory I

 An introduction to fundamental laboratory techniques in modern biochemistry.
 Experiments illustrate and develop the concepts described in lecture courses and serve as a foundation for more advanced training in biochemistry laboratory courses.
-Enrollment in this course is generally restricted to students enrolled in the Biochemistry, Immunology, and Molecular Genetics & Microbiology (Genetics Stream) Specialist programs.
-(Lab fees: $25)
+Enrolment in this course is generally restricted to students enrolled in the Biochemistry, Immunology, and Molecular Genetics & Microbiology (Genetics Stream) Specialist programs.
+(Lab fees: approximately $28)

 Prerequisite: BCH242Y1